sultansingh7073/sultansingh7073/README.md

-- 🔭 I’m currently working on Flutter .
+- 🔭 I’m currently working on Flutter.
-- 🌱 I’m currently learning more about BlockChain.
+- 🌱 I’m currently learning more about Flutter State Management.
-- 👯 I’m looking to collaborate on [Youtube](https://youtube.com/mtechviral).
+- 👯 I’m looking to collaborate on Flutter Ad.
 - 🤔 I’m looking for help with VelocityX documentation.
 - 💬 Ask me about Flutter or any tech related stuff.
 - 📫 How to reach me: [Twitter - @imthepk](https://twitter.com/imthepk) , [Youtube - @mtechviral](https://youtube.com/mtechviral)